guydoesit79/mvgen/README.md

 The interface of MVGen consists of the following fields,

-- **Audio**: Audio file for the music video
+- **Audio**: Audio file for the music video.
+Audio with a string beat is preferrable, e.g. EDM or trance.

 - **Videos**: Video chunks for the music video.
 This is the most tricky part.
 Each chunk represents a scene that will need to be alternated.
 The files need to be fragmented MP4 encoded with `H.264`/`AAC`.
-If you have a full video that you want to split up, you can use ffmpeg and command `ffmpeg -i <input> -c:v libx264 -c:a aac -f segment -segment_time <time> -segment_format_options movflags=empty_moov+default_base_moof+frag_keyframe -reset_timestamps 1 <output_%d.mp4>`, where `<input>` is the path to the full video, `<time>` is the segment duration (in seconds) and `<output_%d.mp4>` is the output files (`%d` in the name is a counter and ensure files have different names).
+If you have a full video that you want to split up, you can use ffmpeg with `ffmpeg -i <input> -c:v libx264 -c:a aac -f segment -segment_time <time> -segment_format_options movflags=empty_moov+default_base_moof+frag_keyframe -reset_timestamps 1 <output_%d.mp4>`, where `<input>` is the path to the full video, `<time>` is the segment duration (in seconds) and `<output_%d.mp4>` is the output files (`%d` in the name is a counter and ensures that files have different names).
 Because of the way ffmpeg works, some resulting files may be shorter than the specified duration, so you may want to remove them.
-Also, if the files are much longer than they are needed, the overlap may become glitchy.
-Remember, ideal scene duration is `number of scenes * 60 / bpm`.
+Also, if the files are much longer than they should be, the overlap may become glitchy.
+Remember, ideal scene duration is `(number of scenes per beat) * 60 / bpm`.

 - **Video category**: You may store the video chunks in a directory for easier access, grouped by categories.
-The path is `videos/<category>/<duration>/**.mp4`, where `<category>` is the category name and `<duration`> is the duration of the shortest video in that folder.
+The path is `videos/<category>/<duration>/**.mp4`, where `<category>` is the category name and `<duration`> is the target duration of the chunks (typically the shortest chunk).
 If you're running the server locally, it's no different from just uploading the files using the file input above, however it is much slower, because the speed is limited by how fast your server can serve them.

 - **Audio bpm**: bpm will be detected when a new audio is given but you can also change it afterwards.

 - **Multiplier**: Number of scenes per beat, e.g. if bpm is 128 and number of scenes is 1, the scene will be changing 128 times per minute.

-- **Offset**: Audio offset, that you can modify in case the video is out of sync with the audio.
+- **Offset**: Audio offset that you can modify in case the video is out of sync with the audio.
 You can change this field during playback and it should be reflected immediately.
-You can also use arrows and keyboard to modify this.
+The field is also changeable by using arrows and keyboard.

 ## Capturing